Aljgutier/fastapi_docker/README.md

 - https://medium.com/@gabriel.cournelle/firebase-authentication-in-the-backend-with-fastapi-4ff3d5db55ca

-We start by setting up firebase
+Start by setting up firebase or use an existing Firebase Project

 - In the Google console create a firebase project and give it a nmae of your choosing (e.g. "fast_api_users")
 - Next within your new firebase project, go to Project Settings then Service accounts and click Generate new private key